 You can take a second job but this job needs to be either in the same profession, a profession on the UK Shortage Occupation List or unpaid voluntary work.
 This job cannot negatively affect your visa sponsored job.

-At IAS, our team of expert lawyers can advise you through each stage of your application process for a Tier 2 Religious Worker Visa.
+At IAS, our team of expert lawyers can advise you throughout each stage of your application process for a Tier 2 Religious Worker Visa.

 Our services include:

-Contact us now to arrange a consultation with an immigration lawyer, who can advise on your individual situation.
+Contact us online now or call 0333 363 8577 to arrange a consultation with an immigration lawyer, who can advise on your individual situation.